Phone numbers

 Without professional support, postpartum anxiety can last for months and even years.
 It can have a debilitating impact on your life as well as the lives of those around you, and can prevent you from experiencing the joy and happiness you deserve.

-If you’re experiencing significant anxiety that’s affecting your daily life, and this has been going on for longer than the typical two-week ‘baby blues’ period, it’s so important that you reach out for help.
+If you’re experiencing significant anxiety that’s affecting your daily life, and this has been going on for longer than the typical 2-week ‘baby blues’ period, it’s so important that you reach out for help.
 You don’t have to struggle with postpartum anxiety.
-This condition is very treatable and it’s possible for you to make a full and lifelong recovery.
+This condition is very treatable and it’s possible for you to make a full recovery.

 The first port of call may be for you to speak to your GP, midwife or health visitor about how you’re feeling.
 They’ll be able to assess your symptoms, provide you with professional advice and refer you for specialist treatment if needed.
 Alternatively, you can contact a private provider like Priory directly.
 Our expert psychiatrists have a wealth of experience in diagnosing and treating anxiety disorders and we’ll be able to kickstart your journey to recovery.

-• Inpatient treatment – A residential stay in a mental health facility, often for a 28-day period.
-There you can focus fully on recovery away from the stresses and strains of the outside world.
+• Inpatient treatment – a residential stay in a mental health treatment centre.
+There, you can focus fully on recovery, away from the stresses and strains of the outside world

-• Day care and outpatient treatment – Attending a mental health facility for an agreed upon number of sessions where you can undergo therapy and other treatments
+• Day care and outpatient treatment – attending a mental health facility for an agreed number of sessions where you can receive therapy and other treatment

-• Online therapy – Recover at a time and place that suits you by undergoing therapy sessions online
+• Online therapy – get help at a time and place that suits you, via online therapy

-During these programmes, you’ll likely use a combination of two treatments: Therapy and medication (especially for moderate to severe sufferers)
+During these programmes, it's likely that you'll receive a combination of therapy and medication to treat your postpartum anxiety.

 Therapy

 The backbone of many treatment plans for sufferers of postnatal anxiety is therapy.
-This could take place on a 1:1 basis or as part of a group.
-Family members or your partner might also be involved in therapy sessions, depending on the causes of anxiety.
+This could take place on a one-to-one basis or as part of a group.
+Family members or your partner might also be involved in therapy sessions.

 Whichever type of therapy is right for you, the aim will be to get to the core of what’s causing your anxiety disorder and work to overcome those issues.